Anatta336/vue-quote-builder/Progress.md

     Count

 ## Done
-I began learning about renderless components.
-I learned that renderless components have state and methods just like any component, but do not themselves define any rendered output.
-Instead they use scoped slots to make that state and logic available to the consuming component
-I used a renderless component to calculate the total cost of a quote, separating how those totals are calculated from how they are displayed.
+I read through the vue-select documentation.
+I added vue-select to the project's dependencies and included v-select as a component within the Vue instance.
+I replaced the plain HTML select form element with the vue-select component.
+I adjusted styling for the vue-select element to match with the rest of the form elements.

 ## To Do
-Learn about renderless components.
-    Apply to calculating totals

-Renderless components do an interesting thing with not having a root element, just dumping the slot contents in there directly.
-Is there a way to avoid problems with that?

-Remove all import PriceFromPence (no longer exists)
+* Frontend:
+    * Use addon vueselect to create/manage the select dropdown on the quote edit.

-Review Vue recommended naming conventions, check work.
+    * Review Vue recommended naming conventions, check work.
+        * Rename QuoteLineItemEdit -> QuoteLineEdit (etc.)

-Use learned stuff to do more updates to whole thing.
+    * Use learned stuff to do more updates to whole thing.
-    Use direct event retransmit with like `<button @click="$emit('delete')">Delete</button>` rather than bouncing through a method.
+        * Use direct event retransmit with like `<button @click="$emit('delete')">Delete</button>` rather than bouncing through a method.

-Use addon vueselect to create/manage the select dropdown on the quote edit.
+    * Style project using Tailwind

-The height difference between buttons and route links is a bit painful.
+    * The height difference between buttons and route links is a bit painful.

-Style project using Tailwind

-factory to generate some sample ProductInQuote instances

-Feature tests.

-Load products from external source (CSV?)

-Run a GET for contents of current content every X seconds to make sure it stays up to date?
+    * Run a GET for contents of current content every X seconds to make sure it stays up to date?
 (Config by env variable?)

-Experiment with preloading before moving to the next view?
+    * Experiment with preloading before moving to the next view?
 Handled by vue-router.

+* Backend:
+    * factory to generate some sample ProductInQuote instances
+    * Feature tests.
+    * Load products from external source (CSV?)
-Note in readme that after changing .env file should run `php artisan config:cache`
+    * Note in readme that after changing .env file should run `php artisan config:cache`

 ## Notes
 To access database directly: